buddy-works/buddy-gulp-iconfont/README.md

 </html>
 ```

+To make it easier to view results we will create second template.
+It will be placed in `iconfont-src/index.html` file and will be show all icons with codepoints and CSS classes.
+You don't need to create it, but it is very useful for developing.
+This is only demo page with results of our work.

 ## Buddy configuration

 Firstly go to [Buddy App](http://buddy.works) and create new project.
 You can host your own code or fork our sample repository from https://github.com/buddy-works/tutorial-gulp-iconfont.